jaybird1291/cyber/content/posts/fcsc2025/index.en.md

 Here we'll have to use sysdiagnose (``/sysdiagnose_and_crashes/private/var/mobile/Library/Logs/CrashReporter/DiagnosticLogs/sysdiagnose/sysdiagnose_2025.04.07_08-06-18-0700_iPhone-OS_iPhone_20A362``).

-But before going, what's sysdiagnose you might be wondering? iOS can generate a giant bundle of system logs, crash reports, network states and config snapshots to debug performance issues.
-From a forensic angle it’s gold: a freeze-frame of the whole device at collection time.
+But first, what is sysdiagnose?
+It's an archive generated by iOS that automatically gathers system logs, crash reports, network status and configuration information at the time of capture.
+It's mainly used to diagnose performance or stability problems by providing a complete snapshot of the device.
+But it is also very useful from a forensic point of view after a compromise.

 To stay efficient I used the excellent **EC-DIGIT-CSIRC/sysdiagnose** toolkit <https://github.com/EC-DIGIT-CSIRC/sysdiagnose>.